xmos/lib_xua/examples/AN00247_xua_example_spdif_tx/doc/rst/AN00247_xua_example_spdif_tx.rst

    :end-on: in port p_mclk_in

 ``lib_xua`` also requires two ports for internally calculating USB feedback.
 Please refer to the ``lib_xua`` library documentation for further details.
-The additonal input port for the master clock is required since USB and S/PDIF do not reside of the same tiles on the example hardware.
+The additional input port for the master clock is required since USB and S/PDIF do not reside of the same tiles on the example hardware.

 These ports are declared as follows: